Registered Ewe Lambs are

 listing health paper requirements by state.

-& Sellers: Banner Sale Management strongly encourages all sale
+All Sheep Buyers & Sellers: Banner Sale Management strongly

-consignors and potential buyers to keep these pages of names and
+encourages all sale consignors and potential buyers to keep these pages

-addresses for future reference.
-Contact your state Veterinarian Office
+of names and addresses for future reference.
+Contact your state

-and be sure that you are in compliance with the necessary regulations
+Veterinarian Office and be sure that you are in compliance with the

-State Health Regulations for the transport of sheep.
-All information
+complying with the State Health Regulations for the transport of sheep.

-listed here is correct to the best of our knowledge as of March 1,
+All information listed here is correct to the best of our knowledge.

 are flock animals and need